 \section{The Adaptive Dual Free SDCA Algorithm}

-The dual free SDCA proposed by \cite{DBLP:journals/corr/Shalev-Shwartz15} maintains two sequences of iterates: $\{\vc{w}{t}\}_{t=0}^\infty$ and $\{\vc{\alpha}{t}\}_{t=0}^\infty$.
-The updates in the algorithm are done in such a way that the well known primal-dual relation holds for every iteration $t$\footnote{The work of \cite{DBLP:journals/corr/Shalev-Shwartz15} doesn't assume the same structure of the problem as is considered in this paper, but if one derives the results for \eqref{Prob: L2EMR} one would obtain \eqref{eq: PD relation}.}:
+In dual free SDCA as proposed by \cite{DBLP:journals/corr/Shalev-Shwartz15} we maintain two sequence of iterates: $\{\vc{w}{t}\}_{t=0}^\infty$ and $\{\vc{\alpha}{t}\}_{t=0}^\infty$.
+The updates in the algorithm are done in such a way that the well known primal-dual relation mapping holds for every $t$: